Arcadia-Science/2024-plm-utils/README.md

 conda activate plmutils-env
 ```

-Then install the `plmutils` package in editable mode:
+Then clone this repo, `cd` into it, and install the `plmutils` package in editable mode:
 ```bash
 pip install -e .
 ```